YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Dev History
 ===================
+* Demo Released on <a href="http://gamejolt.com/games/adventure/discouraged-workers-demo/49444/" target="_blank">GameJolt</a> -May 12, 2015
 * Demo Released on <a href="http://greenlightarcade.com/game/31/discouraged-workers" target="_blank">Greenlight Arcade</a> -May 09, 2015
 * Greenlit on Steam Greenlight -May 09, 2015
 * Demo Released on <a href="http://www.amazon.com/s/ref=bl_sr_videogames-download?_encoding=UTF8&field-brandtextbin=YGGDRASIL%20STUDIO&node=468642" target="_blank">Amazon</a> -April 30, 2015